Za Hlei Thang: 1990 election in Burma

 Ousted Hluttaw representative U Za Hlei Thang.
 While action was being taken for infringing Section 20 of the Printers and Publishers Registration Law, he absconded to Aizawl in Mizoram, India, and so the court concerned then ruled he is an absconder.

 Political activities while in exile

 Dr. Za Hlei Thang served as chairman of the Chin National League for Democracy while in exile.
 He joined the National Coalition Government of the Union of Burma in 1995 and was later appointed Minister of Social Welfare and Development.
-He was also appointed as Minister for Health and Education in July 1997.
+He was also appointed Minister for Health and Education in July 1997.
 However, he couldn't serve for long as he was suffering from Toxic goiter.
 He later joined his family to Maryland in USA in the year of 2000.
 Although he was not in good health, he was an active participant of the Members of Parliamentarian Union and a member of the Chin National Council.
 He was also one of the founding members of the Chin Forum.
 He also served one term as Chairman of the Chin National Front.